 |Product Name||ASUS ROG Addressable LED|

 Last Update on 2022-10-06 at 20:03 / Affiliate links / Images from Amazon Product Advertising API

 There are quite a few lighting products on the market with respect to PC lighting, but not all of them are ideal for modern gaming PCs.
 Integration with other components and especially the motherboard is essential for a harmonious PC lighting solution.
 The best PC case lighting solutions always synchronize your lighting across multiple devices seamlessly, so that is an important factor to consider in the purchasing process.
 Here are our picks for some of the better PC case lighting implementations you should consider.

 - Adhesive can stick with most casing materials

 - Cable Comb blends only with white cables

 Software Compatibility: Yes | Number of strips: 4 | Number of LEDs: 10 per strip | Length: 30cm

 Next up, there is the Cable Comb accessory which is basically a clip-on for the GPU and CPU cables.
-The combs are daisy chained together with the connector being plugged in the main unit.
-This is quite an innovative add-on since sometimes, the non-glowing cables stand out and distract from the otherwise colourful setup.
+The combs are daisy-chained together with the connector being plugged into the main unit.
+This is quite an innovative add-on since sometimes, the non-glowing cables stand out and distract from the otherwise colorful setup.
 And finally, there is the NZXT Underglow which helps stick LED strips under the PC chassis.
 All of these add-ons coupled with CAM seamlessly blend together in harmony and provide beautiful lighting control.
 However, there are compatibility and installation technicalities with the under-glow.
 Since the stips are external, you are required to attach a PCI-E bracket inside the case.
 The ease of this bracket might cause some problems as most of the cases do not support cutouts at the bottom.

 2. CORSAIR Commander Pro